 It is not known whether Feraheme is present in human milk.
 Because many drugs are excreted in human milk and because of the potential for adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to avoid Feraheme, taking into account the importance of Feraheme to the mother and the known benefits of nursing.

-The safety and effectiveness of Feraheme in pediatric patients have not been established.
+The safety and effectiveness of Feraheme in pediatric patients (less than 18 years old) have not been established.

 In controlled clinical trials, 330 patients ≥ 65 years of age were treated with Feraheme.
 No overall differences in safety and efficacy were observed between older and younger patients in these trials, but greater sensitivity of older individuals cannot be ruled out.
-In general, dose administration to an elderly patient should be cautious, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy [see Dosage and Administration (2) and Clinical Studies (14)].
+In general, dose administration to an elderly patient should be cautious, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.
+Elderly patients with multiple or serious co-morbidities who experience hypersensitivity reactions and/or hypotension following administration of Feraheme may have more severe outcomes.
+The potential risks and benefits of Feraheme administration should be carefully considered in these patients [see Dosage and Administration (2) Serious Hypersensitivity Reactions (5.1) and Clinical Studies (14)].